hirusha-adi/informaticc-blog/blog/2025-03-15-metasploitable-guide-for-beginners/index.md

 For servers, use LTS versions of distributions to ensure the packages you install are tested and stable.
 Also, regularly check for security pacthes and install them.
 In this case, a patch for this vulnerability was released within a week after the code resulting in it was first pushed.

+If you want to learn how to do this manually, [this article](https://westoahu.hawaii.edu/cyber/forensics-weekly-executive-summmaries/8424-2/) should help.
+It also goes in depth about why and how this exploit works.

+[Click here](https://github.com/nikdubois/vsftpd-2.3.4-infected) to browse the source code of vsFTPd 2.3.4.

 ## Telnet (port `23`)

 Telnet is a network protocol used for remote communication with devices.
 It allows users to access and manage systems remotely.
 Telnet doesn't use any sort of encryption and is therefore considered insecure.